CodeOTR/cotr-snippets/README.md

 ## Snippets

+Each snippet has multiple aliases but you can see them all by typing the "cotr" prefix.
+Aliases are written in plain english and are easy to remember.
+For example, the `cotrPrint` snippet can be accessed by typing "cotrPrint", "print", "log", "out", and "write".

 | Name                  | Description                                                               |
 | --------------------- | ------------------------------------------------------------------------- |
 | cotrInfo              | Outputs information about the language                                    |